ctcodie/MathHammer/README.md

 * Add validation on inputs
 * Account for special re-rolls, e.g reroll ones.
 * Options for things like Feel no pain?
 * Account for melta weapons? eg damage 2d6 pick the highest?
-* Something being weird about multidamage weapons.
-	* When wounds are higher than weapon damage
-	* When weapon damage is higher than wounds
-* Need to do a lot of testing of rolls
+How does this affect the average?
 * SEO and Google Analytics once it's hosted properly
 * Contact me email address to add